-The candle in the picture was made from remnants of lavender scented wax bought in a farm shop in Boscastle last summer.
-I scattered extra lavender petals into it’s surface as it set, fragrant and bright, and it sits in an earthen holder made by my potter neighbour, Cristophe.
-I light it before I sit at the desk to write.
+The candles in the picture were made from remnants of lavender scented wax bought in a farm shop in Boscastle last summer.
+I scattered extra lavender petals into the surface as they set, fragrant and bright.
+I light them before I sit at the desk to write.
 A small ritual that grounds me before I float into a flow of words.

 Rituals can be complex rites or simple repetitions that anchor a place, time, way of being in the world...
 Rituals of words, gestures, objects, performance…